Chinese Herbal Medicine and Endometriosis

 Summary

-Endometriosis can affect every part of life.
-From period pain and pelvic pain to sex, energy, fertility, work and overall well being.
+Endometriosis can affect every aspect of a woman's life.
+From debilitating period pelvic pain to painful sex, low energy, compromised fertility, reduced ability to work and a reduction of overall well being.

-That is one reason Chinese herbal medicine has attracted growing scientific interest in endometriosis.
-Over the last decade, the evidence base has expanded from a handful of small studies into a much broader body of peer-reviewed research, including randomised trials, placebo-controlled data and meta-analyses.
+That is one reason Chinese herbal medicine has attracted growing scientific interest in the treatment of endometriosis.
+Over the last decade, the evidence base has expanded from a handful of small studies into a larger body of peer-reviewed research, including placebo controlled randomised trials and meta-analyses.

-The picture that is emerging is encouraging: Chinese herbal medicine may offer meaningful support in endometriosis, particularly for pain, postoperative care and treatment tolerability.
+The picture that is emerging is encouraging: Chinese herbal medicine may offer well tolerated, meaningful support in endometriosis, particularly for pain and postoperative care.

 A Growing Research Base

 One of the earliest major reviews in this area was the 2012 Cochrane review by Flower et al. At that point, only two randomised trials involving 158 women met the inclusion criteria.
-Those studies suggested symptom benefits comparable to gestrinone and danazol, with fewer side effects, but the evidence was too limited for firm conclusions.
+Those studies suggested symptom benefits comparable to gestrinone and at least as effective as danazol, with fewer side effects, but the evidence was too limited for firm conclusions.

 Since then, the field has moved on substantially.